Marsko94/marsko94/README.md

 ![hello there](https://media.giphy.com/media/xTiIzJSKB4l7xTouE8/giphy.gif)

-Im Markus and im an app and fullstack developer 👋
+Im Markus and im a fullstack developer 👋

-- 🔭 I’m currently working on Metafoos.
-An App and website for keeping score of foosball matches.
-Coming soon!
+- 🔭 I’m currently working on Metafoos, Festberry and a curling analyzing tool with machine learnig.

 - 👯 I’m looking to collaborate on cool projects and open source